 Undergraduate Degree and Graduation Information

 To receive a baccalaureate degree from NDSU, students must complete all of the requirements listed in this section as well as those specified for the particular degree program by a college within the university.
-Students should consult the curriculum guide or contact the academic department for further information on degree requirements.
+Students are responsible for reviewing and understanding the requirements of their degree program.
+As such, students should consult the curriculum guide or contact the academic department for further information on degree requirements.
 Degree candidates must satisfactorily complete one of the degree curricula offered at NDSU in accordance with the requirements listed below.

 Degree and Graduation Requirements